jakob-david/mps/README.md

 ## Usage

-To build the project run the following script using:
+To build the project, run:

 ```
 ./run_build.sh
 ```

+This script will:
+ - Compile main.cpp into an executable
+ - Build the C++ unit test binary
+ - Generate mps_lib.so, which can be imported as a Python module

-After the project is built the over $1000$ unit tests can be run by running the following script:
+After the project is built the over $1000$ unit tests can be run by running the following script.
+This inclued $1078$ tests for the `c++` code and $17$ tests for the python module. :

 ```
 ./run_tests.sh